yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 bunnei took a long look at the problem and improved the situation, but there's still ongoing work to make our implementation more robust and accurate.

-blink also had his share of bufixing work, as he revisited the texture cache code related to [1D-to-2D texture overlaps](https://github.com/yuzu-emu/yuzu/pull/6553), which fixes problems in `Monster Hunter Rise` and both the the trial and final versions of `Monster Hunter Stories 2: Wings of Ruin`.
+Blinkhawk also had his share of bug-fixing work, as he revisited the texture cache code related to [1D-to-2D texture overlaps](https://github.com/yuzu-emu/yuzu/pull/6553), which fixes problems in `Monster Hunter Rise` and both the the trial and final versions of `Monster Hunter Stories 2: Wings of Ruin`.

 Similarly to how two-dimensional textures are mapped to three dimensions, one-dimensional textures are a simple type of texture that is mapped as two-dimensional when rendered on the screen.
 The problem here lies in the fact that the GPU is unable to tell the difference between a one-dimensional texture and a two-dimensional texture with a height of one.

 As such, it was necessary to add support for them, so that they can be processed correctly by our texture cache.
-With the changes on this PR, blink made it so that they can be copied seamlessly, fixing this faulty behaviour.
+With the changes in this PR, Blink made it so that they can be copied seamlessly, fixing this faulty behaviour.

 {{< single-title-imgs
     "From Zero to Hero (MONSTER HUNTER STORIES 2: WINGS OF RUIN Trial Version)"